I love how food slides out of a Teflon frying pan. But, are non-stick pans safe?

 If you opt to cook with Teflon, then (as stated in the first video) you need to be wary of your heat settings.
 Be sure to keep the temperature of the pan under 500 degrees Fahrenheit.

-So, yes, Teflon is safe when properly used
+But, perhaps Teflon is safe when properly used.

-The Circulon Anodized Non Stick Cookware is a durable 10-piece set made from anodized aluminum, a stainless steel base.
+The Circulon Anodized Non-stick Cookware is a durable 10-piece set made from anodized aluminum with a stainless steel base.
 While it is PFOA-free, it does use Teflon.